Best Non Toxic Play Mats

 Are foam play mats toxic?

-The exceptions are IXPE foam (which uses electricity instead of chemical foaming agents) and natural latex foam from rubber trees.
-If choosing foam, look for third-party testing showing zero formamide, OEKO TEX certification, or better yet, natural latex with GOLS certification.
+If you’re choosing foam, look for third-party testing showing zero formamide, OEKO TEX certification, or better yet, natural latex with GOLS certification.

 Are PVC play mats safe even if they're phthalate-free?